Scientific Name

 One reason that Uncarinas are not common in cultivation is that the seed does not germinate easily.
 Propagation by cuttings is not a substitute because they do not root easily either.
 In short, Uncarina is a difficult plant to propagate.

 Uncarinas are tender and cannot endure temperatures below 35 ° F (2 °C).
 If grown outdoors, they will probably grow back from roots if frozen.
 They are quite heat-tolerant.
 Uncarina needs rich, very well-drained potting soil.
 Use diluted fertilizer on young plants to speed up growth.
-This plant blooms easily, and when covered with flowers, it is a striking vision.
-The seed capsules feature small hooked harpoons.
+This plant blooms easily, and it is a striking vision when covered with flowers.

 See more at How to Grow and Care for Uncarina.